Our Mission

 That exchange sparked the idea for an organization built on the simple belief that young Africans are the catalyst for lasting growth in Africa.
 Building on the enormous success of the Peace Corps, CorpsAfrica offers a similar transformative experience to young Africans, giving them the chance they deserve to be a part of the solution and to find their place in the world.

-CorpsAfrica Volunteers prioritize community engagement to build resilience so local people are better prepared to weather crises, recover from setbacks, and thrive.
-Through their service, the Volunteers also undergo a transformative experience that helps to shape their view of the world and prepare them for personal and professional success.
+CorpsAfrica Volunteers prioritize community engagement to build resilience so local people are better prepared to weather crises and thrive.
+CorpsAfrica Volunteers also undergo a transformative experience that shapes their view of the world and prepares them for personal and professional success.

 Locals helping locals